geo-martino/aiorequestful/docs/guides/response.payload.rst

 Handling payload data
 =====================

-This package provides a basic interface for handling payload data returned by a HTTP request.
+This package provides a basic interface and implementations for handling payload data returned by a HTTP request.

-The :py:class:`.PayloadHandler` transforms data returned by a HTTP request to a usable python object.

 Basic usage
 -----------

+The :py:class:`.PayloadHandler` transforms data returned by a HTTP request to a usable python object.

 .. literalinclude:: scripts/response/payload.py
    :language: Python